avian2/unidecode/README.rst

     This is an issue with the software that is running your website, not Unidecode.
 Occasionally, new versions of Unidecode library are released which contain improvements to the transliteration tables.
-This means that you cannot rely that `unidecode` output will not change across different versions of Unidecode library.
-If you use `unidecode` to generate URLs for your website, either generate the URL slug once and store it in the database or lock your dependency to `unidecode` to one specific version.
+This means that you cannot rely that ``unidecode()`` output will not change across different versions of Unidecode library.
+If you use ``unidecode()`` to generate URLs for your website, either generate the URL slug once and store it in the database or lock your dependency of Unidecode to one specific version.

 Some of the issues in this section are discussed in more detail in `this blog post <https://www.tablix.org/~avian/blog/archives/2013/09/python_unidecode_release_0_04_14/>`_.